dodenciu/dodenciu/README.md

 - 👋 Hi, I’m Vlad
-- 👀 I’m interested in developing web apps.
+- 👀 I’m interested in software design and architecture.
-- 🌱 I’m currently playing on Leetcode.
+- 🌱 I’m currently working as a freelancer.
 - 💞️ I’m looking to collaborate on .NET 5+ projects.
 - 📫 Reach me at vlad@dodenciu.com